tobytwigger/laravel-job-status/docs/docs/vue.md

 - The first is to have it update whenever the page loads - this will always happen.

-If you want the data to update without a user having to refresh the page, you can use either the API or webhooks.
-If you already have Webhooks set up using Laravel Echo we recommend using this, as we will automatically fire and broadcast events from your application to your Vue component and keep the data up to date.
+If you want the data to update without a user having to refresh the page, you can use either the API or websockets.
+If you already have websockets set up using Laravel Echo we recommend using this, as we will automatically fire and broadcast events from your application to your Vue component and keep the data up to date.

-If you don't have webhooks and don't want to set them up, just pass in `:polling="true"` to the Vue component.
+If you don't have websockets and don't want to set them up, just pass in `:polling="true"` to the Vue component.
 This will poll the API every few seconds looking for changes in the job status.
-Polling is by far the easiest method, but can be more resource intensive than webhooks.
+Polling is by far the easiest method, but can be more resource intensive than websockets.

 ## Job index